 Year 10s will begin their coursework for OCR Entry Level English.
 The first term will be spent looking at non-fiction work.
 Written work focuses on letter-writing, opinion pieces and reports.
 Reading comprehensions are based on reports and biographies and students will be looking at how to extract relevant information.
 Students will be given the opportunity to practise formal discussions and to make short presentations.

 Although the students have exposure to official assessment material, it is Year 10 where more of a focus is given to Functional Skills qualifications.
 Lessons are centred around a specific skill and our Learning for Living ethos is filtered into this.
-Our topics at the start of Year 10 are money and basic operations with number.
+Our topic at the start of Year 10 is number where we focus on understanding the 4 main operations and the language surrounding this.
+For those that are able to, we learn about fractions, decimals and percentages.
 This gives the students and staff good indicators as to what qualification pathway will be taken.
 A blended learning approach is taken with continued use of OT applications, online independent learning and practical activities to help secure the knowledge needed.

-In the second part of Autumn, students learn about time.
-Depending on the qualification pathway, students will learn about analogue clocks and digital time, seasons of the year, converting between seconds, minutes and hours in a highly differentiated way.
-12 and 24-hour clocks and conversions also feature as do multi-step word problems to reinforce the importance of understanding language throughout the topic.
+In the second part of Autumn, students learn about money.
+Depending on the qualification pathway, students will learn multi-step word problems to reinforce the importance of understanding language throughout the topic.
 Baseline and end of topic assessments feature throughout the academic year.

 Pupils in Years 10 and 11 work towards gaining an Entry Level qualification in science.
 This term pupils will be completing work from units that explore aspects of human biology.
 This includes work about circulation, breathing, digestion and the nervous system.